 I love granola, but it’s so expensive.
 Recently, I’ve been playing around with different ways of making Homemade Granola from scratch.
 I had to play around with ingredients that I know my kids will eat, ingredients that I can afford, and ingredients that will add extra nutrition to the meal.

 Once I had the ingredients that I wanted to use, the trick was finding the right proportions so that one ingredient isn’t overpowering the others.
 Well, I’ve finally found proportions that I love.

 I can’t get enough of it.
 I actually eat it will milk kefir.
 If you’ve never made you’re own yogurt, click here and learn how.
 It’s super easy!
 But you can also make your own milk kefir.
 Over the past 25 years, I’ve had to reconstitute the kefir grains twice.
 They last a super long time and make a tangy yogurt like taste and a whole lot of healthy benefits by only adding milk.
 You haven’t made some before you should give it a try.

-I even calculated how much I pay in ingredients per oz so I could compare the price to store-bought granola.
+I calculated how much I pay in ingredients per ounce so that I could compare the price I pay in bulk ingredients to store-bought granola.
 It came to $5.73 per batch – that’s about 80 oz – or 5 boxes of cereal.
-That’s about $1.15 per box of cereal!!!!
+That’s about $1.15 per box of cereal!
 I was so excited.

 Now I can share with the rest of the family instead of hoarding it for myself.
 Just kidding.
 I always share (though I do hide chocolate).